martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ### How's it holding up? ###

-The adhesive strengthens with time, so I'll post an update soon; as a precaution, though, I'll try to get hold of some spares.
+The adhesive strengthens with time, so I'll post an update soon; as a precaution, though, I'll try to get hold of some [replacement X-T10/XT-20 thumb grips](https://www.ebay.co.uk/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313&_nkw=fuji+x-t10+thumb+grip&_sacat=0) from ebay — _the last time I contacted Fujifilm, they told me they didn't sell spares; instead, they offered to fit one... for £160!_ 😲